 Marketing of all IVT services has been a shared responsibility of both ICTC and First Transit.
 First Transit typically orders and pays for the rider guide and fare media and is reimbursed by ICTC.
-Within the last year, ICTC started handling service marketing.
+Within the last year, ICTC has started handling the marketing.